jasenjackson/SRApD/README.md

 ### Step 2: Run SRApD.sh

 Once you have downloaded the accession list, you are ready to use SRApD.sh!
-In terminal, navigate to the file containing SRApD.sh (i.e: cd /user/sratoolkit/bin).
+In terminal, navigate to the file containing SRApD.sh You might enter the following for example:<br /><br />
+<b>cd /user/sratoolkit/bin</b><br />

 First, you will need to change the rights of the script so that you can use it.
-Type the following into terminal: <br />
+Type the following into terminal: <br /><br />
 <b>chmod 755 SRApD.sh </b><br />

 SRApD.sh has two arguments: the path/filename of the accession list and the folder where you want to store all of the reads.
 To use the script you must type "./" in front of "SRApD".
-For example: <br />
+For example: <br /><br />
 <b>./SRApD.sh SRR_Acc_List.txt uterine-microbiome </b><br />

 Check your folder for your FASTQ files! =)